bevyengine/bevy/.github/pull_request_template.md

 If you're fixing a specific issue, say "Fixes #X" and the linked issue will automatically be closed when this PR is merged.
 Under each bullet point, describe how this change addressed those objectives if it is not obvious.

+If this is a particularly complex PR, please add a clear list of the changes made.

 ## Context

 Discuss any context that may be needed for a user with only passing acquaintance with this library to understand the changes you've made.